twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 Why do we need to do this step?

-The purpose of the step is to pass all the static content to Nginx for it to process.
+The purpose of the step is to pass all the static content to Nginx to process.
 In my_nginx.conf, you will notice that we pointed Nginx to the `/docker_api/static` path.

 As said above, Nginx is in charge of all the static content ( html, css, images, ...... ) while uWSGI is in charge of Python's dynamic content.

 If you are interested to try it out, use Django + uWSGI without Nginx.
-If you do this, it will function normally but you will notice that the css, images and others will not be retrievable, as shown below
+If you do this, it will function normally but you will notice that the css, images and others cannot be retrieved, as shown below

 ![](https://i.imgur.com/btiI68s.png)

 Because uWSGI does not handle static content well :sob:

-Although this can be resolved, take a look at [https://uwsgi-docs.readthedocs.io/en/latest/StaticFiles.html](https://uwsgi-docs.readthedocs.io/en/latest/StaticFiles.html)
+Though this can be resolved.
+Take a look at [https://uwsgi-docs.readthedocs.io/en/latest/StaticFiles.html](https://uwsgi-docs.readthedocs.io/en/latest/StaticFiles.html)

 but I recommend that you use Nginx, because it can do more things :smiley: